Terms and Conditions

 4 | DELIVERY METHOD AND DEADLINES

 As part of the commission we will agree how, when and where the photographs will be delivered.
-Options include web galleries, CDs and DVDs, FTP, email, WeTransfer and on USB flash drives.
+Options include web galleries, FTP, email, WeTransfer and on USB flash drives.
+I am always happy to discuss other forms of delivery should you have specific requirements.
 Photographs will be supplied in the agreed format within the agreed deadline.
 Copies of all files will be retained in line with industry best practice and any subsequent re-issue of any or all of the image files will be subject to a charge equal to the actual cost of producing and delivering them plus a 20% service charge.

 5 | INVOICING AND PAYMENT